atanisoft/ESP32CommandStation/lib/OpenMRNLite/README.md

 At this time the only supported platforms are:

 * ESP32 using the [arduino-esp32](https://github.com/espressif/arduino-esp32)
-core as the underlying stack.
+core as the underlying stack, version 1.0.1 or 1.0.2-rc2.
 * STM32, but no examples are available at this time.

 Additional platforms may be added in the future.

 ## Where to get the library

-- by exporting directly from the OpenMRN source tree (under linux also symlinks are supported)
+- by using the Arduino Library Manager to download a released version from the global Arduino index.
 - by downloading a released source code ZIP file from GitHub (https://github.com/openmrn/OpenMRNLite/releases) and importing that ZIP file into the Arduino UI.
-- by using the Arduino Library Manager to download a released version from the global Arduino index.
+- by exporting directly from the OpenMRN source tree (under linux also symlinks are supported)

 # ESP32 supported hardware
 At this time the ESP32 supports both WiFi and hardware CAN adapters.
 Almost